UDN

 Fog on Transparent objects intersecting Fog Volumes has the following limitations:

 • Fog is calculated per-vertex.
-To minimize the resulting artifacts, increase the tessellation of the transparent meshes.
+To minimize the resulting artifacts, increase the tessellation of the transparent meshes and avoid large translucent meshes.

 • Fog transitions due to clipping from the fog volume mesh can't be represented.
 Instead, the axis aligned bounding box of the fog volume mesh is used to clip the fog.
 Fog transitions from the fog function (ie the sphere edges in the Spherical Density Function) are calculated correctly.